codefellows/seattle-code-javascript-401d42/class-16/warm-up/README.md

 ```

 * What is an algorithm we can follow to find the smallest or largest value in a binary search tree?
-* Write methods on the Binary Search Tree Class that can return he smallest value in the tree, as well as the largest value.
+* Write methods on the Binary Search Tree Class that can return the smallest value in the tree, as well as the largest value.